-In January 2018 the Society of Professional Economists launched a Professional Development programme
+Society of Professional Economists’ Professional Development programme

 The demand for applying the knowledge and skills of economists to the practical challenges facing our society has never been greater.
 As the breadth and depth of the discipline of Economics has expanded, however, it has become increasingly difficult for professional economists to stay abreast of the latest and most cutting-edge developments of economic theory and practice.

-Such an initiative is designed to benefit all members – and not just those in the early stages of their careers – by enabling them to refresh and augment their knowledge and skills as economic practitioners.
+This initiative is designed to benefit all members – and not just those in the early stages of their careers – by enabling them to refresh and augment their knowledge and skills as economic practitioners.

 The courses comprising the Continuous Professional Development programme will consist of high-quality updates on areas of Economics judged as likely to be of most interest to members and will be designed to be of practical use rather than merely academic.
 Furthermore, it is planned to build the programme to support a professional competency certificate which will be recognised by employers of economists.